TotallyInformation/node-red-contrib-uibuilder/README.md

 Any msg sent to the node is forwarded directly to the front-end and is available in the global `msg` variable as it would be in Node-RED, use the `msgSend` function to send a message back to Node-RED that will be passed downstream from the node.
+The msg can contain script and style information that will be dynamically added to the web page if allowed by the settings.

 You will want to change the front-end code to match your requirements since, by default, it displays some rough dynamic information using JQuery and reflects any received messages back to Node-RED (including control messages).
 You can find this in `~/.node-red/uibuilder/<url>` by default.
 As a minimum, you need an `index.html` file.
 But you need the `index.js` file as well if you want Socket.IO communications to work.
 You will also need `manifest.json` for mobile use.